-Our Personal Development Programme extends across the curriculum, incorporating the following resources into the framework of experiences:
+Our Personal Development Programme extends across the curriculum, incorporating the following resources into the framework of learning and experiences:

-When first constructing our RSHE programme, we shared the content with our families who were in full support of the approach, content and vocabulary used.
+When first constructing our SRE programme, we shared the content with our families who were in full support of the approach, content and vocabulary used.
 We remind our families about the content on newsletters, but it can also be viewed in the Personal Development Policy.
-Families can still provide feedback or ask questions regarding the content, by by emailing firstname.lastname@example.org
+Families can still provide feedback or ask questions by completing the consultation form

-To read our Policy for Personal Development, which includes the content of our RSHE programme, please go to Our Policies page.
+To read our Policy for Relationships and Sex Education, which includes the content of our RSHE programme, please go to Our Policies page.

 Helping parents to understand the meaning of ‘British values’